HaSpaD - Harmonizing and synthesizing partnership histories from different research data infrastructures

 A model project for linking research data from various infrastructures

-Scientific unit: Data Archive for the Social Sciences (DAS), Survey Design and Methodology (SDM)
+Scientific unit: Data Archive for the Social Sciences (DAS), Survey Design and Methodology (SDM), Knowledge Technologies for the Social Sciences (WTS)

 This research project intends to harmonize and cumulate survey-based, longitudinal data compiled from relationship biographies.
 By pooling these data sources, the project pursues two primary goals: